pepa65/mailer/README.md

     2. EMAILs can be like "you@and.me" or like "Some String <you@and.me>" and can be strung together comma-separated.
 (Mind the shell's parsing!)
-    3. Could be the only option, if all ESSENTIALS and BODY options get set.
+    3. Could be the only option, if all ESSENTIALS and BODY options get set. or if the default CONFIGFILE exists, no Commandline options are needed.
-       Commandline options take precedence over CONFIGFILE options.
     4. All given in the CONFIGFILE and on the commandline will be used.
     5. StartTLS is the default, except when PORT is 465, then SSL/TLS is used.
 ```

 ### Configfile
 The file given after `-o`/`--options` can be used to set some or all options,
-see the example file `.mailer` in this repo.
+see the example file `mailer.cfg` in this repo.
 The field names are the same as the long option flags.

 The YAML syntax for including blocks of text is tricky, using files instead is more predictable.